eriasaf/Machine/README.md

-# Customer Feedback Sentiment Analysis
+# Pretictive Text Analytics For Sentiment analysis on Customer Feedback

 This project implements a machine learning model for sentiment analysis on customer feedback.
 The model is trained on customer feedback data to predict the sentiment (positive or negative) associated with each piece of feedback.